ycpcs/cs101-fall2026/practices/index.md

 ## Getting Started

-1. Download the provided ZIP file.
+1. Download the provided ZIP file: [Your Starter Code](starter.zip)
 2. Follow the same instructions from the lab to extract the ZIP file and place the practice folder in the correct location.
 3. Check the practice description to find the name of the file you need to open and edit.
 4. Write your code in that file.